unhackathon/unhackathon.github.io/springboard-projects/android.md

 #### Method 1 : Android Debug Bridge

-Android Debug Bridge aka ADB is a tool used to debug android applications (Surprise Surprise!).
+Android Debug Bridge aka ADB is a tool used to debug Android applications (Surprise Surprise!).
 Of course you need an Android Device to do this.
 To get started, you need to have the Google Drivers which you can install from the SDK Manager.
 After that simply enable USB Debugging in your phone’s Developer options and connect it using USB and you’ll see a screen like this when you run the app.